whaleen/jvaage/posts/github-api-user-repositories-json.md

 ```

-In a 11ty site I have hosted on netlify, this in my `netlify.toml` file:
+In a Jekyll site I have hosted on netlify, this in my `netlify.toml` file:

 ``` toml
     [build]